LanchJL/IMEC-ZSDE/README.md

 ```

 ## Acknowledgment

-We are very grateful to the [PODA](https://github.com/astra-vision/PODA), this project builds on their excellent foundation.
+We are grateful to the [PODA](https://github.com/astra-vision/PODA) for their excellent foundation, which has been instrumental in the development of our project.